mikavir/rx-decode/README.md

 **Rx Decoder:** Unlock the *Formula*, Master the *Cure*!

-A responsive interactive game that can be used in a range of devices.
-It is aimed for medical professionals to test their expertise in drug names by making them guess the name of the drug with helpful drug actions.
+A responsive, interactive game that can be used on a range of devices.
+It is aimed at medical professionals to test their expertise in drug names by challenging them to guess the name of the drug along with its helpful actions as hints.

 ## UX

-This project was selected with the aim of enhancing the familiarity of medical professionals, including myself, with drug names and their corresponding actions.
+This project was selected with the aim of enhancing familiarity among medical professionals, including myself, with drug names and their corresponding actions.

- Acknowledging the time constraints often faced in the medical field, I have developed this game to offer an enjoyable means of learning during leisure moments while also promoting continuous professional development.
+Acknowledging the time constraints often faced in the medical field, I have developed this game to offer an enjoyable means of learning during leisure moments, while also promoting continuous professional development.

 The game's design draws inspiration from the busy schedules of medical professionals, aiming for a clean and minimalist aesthetic to ensure easy comprehension and accessibility.

 ### Colour Scheme

 After researching healthcare web applications, I've discovered that specific colors are recommended for use.
 Among them, blue stands out as particularly advantageous due to its ability to evoke feelings of trust and security.
 Incorporating the color blue into the design can foster associations with medical professionalism, enhancing user confidence and comfort.
 Additionally, I've examined medical websites like [BMJ](https://www.bmj.com/) and the [NHS](https://www.nhs.uk/), drawing inspiration from their use of blue hues.
-This analysis has helped me determine the most suitable shade of blue to incorporate into the web application's design, aligning it with established standards and user expectations within the healthcare field.
+This analysis has helped me determine the most suitable shade of blue to incorporate into the web application's design, aligning it with established standards and meeting user expectations within the healthcare field.

 - `#333` used for primary text.
 - `#2a6ebb` used for primary highlights.